DOAGenesys/LAAC/certs/README.md

 # SAML Certificates

-This directory is for temporary storage of SAML certificates during development only.

 ## Environment Variable Approach

 As of the latest update, all certificates are now stored in environment variables instead of files: